List of Predator (franchise) characters: Nebraska

 Gaylord “Nebraska” Williams (Trevante Rhodes) is a former U.S. Marine officer.
 He is on the bus with other military psych patients (Baxley, Coyle, Lynch and Nettles) when he meets Quinn McKenna, whom he immediately befriends.
 He claims that he was put on the bus because he shot a Commanding Officer.
 He later reveals that he was talking about himself as he shows a scar on the side of his head.
 He is the only one who stays by Quinn's side when he chooses to go after the Apex Predator; having to convince the others to come along as well.
 Later, he takes part in hunting the Apex Predator.
 When the Apex Predator tries to make off with Quinn's son, Rory, he, Quinn and Nettles hop onto the ship to stop him.
 Nettles is killed by the ship's shield while Quinn is trapped underneath.
 Hanging outside the shield, Nebraska coughs up blood, implying the reason for trying to kill himself was from having lung cancer (he is seen smoking throughout the film).
 He jumps into the intake of the ship's port engine, sacrificing himself, and successfully brings the ship down.

 Casey Bracket

 Casey Bracket (Olivia Munn) is a biologist who is recruited by Traeger to learn more about Predators, she was spared by the Fugitive Predator and teams up with Quinn's team to hunt and kill the newly arrived Apex Predator.

 Baxley

-Baxley (Thomas Jane) was an ex-Marine and the best friend of Coyle, who suffers from Tourette's Syndrome.
+Baxley (Thomas Jane) was an ex-Marine and the best friend of Coyle, who has Tourette's Syndrome.
 After being coaxed by Coyle, Baxley helps in the efforts to save Rory from the Apex Predator.
 Baxley is mortally wounded by the Apex Predator in combat, so he and Coyle, who was mortally wounded seconds after the latter, commit suicide by killing each other in a reciprocal mercy killing.